The subtropical climate of Florida in the United States provides ideal conditions for the survival of a diverse range of snake species.

 2. Eastern Diamondback Rattlesnake

-The Eastern Diamondback rattlesnake is not only among the most venomous snakes in Florida but also the largest Snake in the state, as well as the entire United States.
+The Eastern Diamondback rattlesnake is among the most venomous snakes in Florida and is the largest snake in the state and the entire United States.

-As Diamondback Rattlesnakes can swim, they have found their way to some of the islands in and surrounding the Florida Keys.
+As Diamondback Rattlesnakes can swim, they have found their way to some islands surrounding the Florida Keys.

 They have a big body and grow to be between 5 and 6 feet long, although the longest one ever found was 8 feet long.